Are you thinking about buying an innerspring mattress online?

 Some premium innerspring mattresses go an extra mile and use a quilted cover that is more luxurious and lasts longer.
 Some mattresses will also be tufted, a technique that prevents the inner materials from shifting over time.

-Make sure the foam is good quality as well.
+Make sure the foam is of good quality as well.

 I highly recommend buying an American-made innerspring mattress because they are far more likely to use foams that are not only more comfortable and durable but also healthier.